 The Church continued to grow, and with a membership now of almost 100, the old building was proving inadequate.
 However, as it backed onto the ancient town walls it was impossible to develop further and so in 1979 the church moved to a new green-field site adjacent to the Sunnylands Housing Estate.
 Within just a few years the debts were cleared.

-With a growing membership of 150 and greater need for space, a new church hall was built within the church grounds.
-This has enabled the development of a flourishing Youth Club and Parent and Toddler group as well as the previously existing Children’s Work.
+With a growing membership of 150 and a greater need for space, a new church hall was built within the church grounds.
+This has enabled the development of a flourishing Youth Club and Parent and Toddler group and the previously existing Children’s Work.